-In a noisy device, the probability of accurately reading the 0 state might be higher than that of the 1 state.
+The simplest example is for one qubit.
+In a noisy device, the probability of accurately reading the 0 state might be higher than that of the 1 state; due to e.g. amplitude damping.
 This makes correcting for readout more difficult.
-This function runs the program normally (trials//2) times.
+In the simplest case, this function runs the program normally (trials//2) times.
 The other half of the time, it will insert an X gate prior to any MEASURE instruction and then flip the measured classical bit back.
+Overall this has the effect of symmetrizing the readout error.